MICHAEL ANTHONY ADAMS

 Juba, South Sudan 2020

-Additional print, photo and video work have appeared in The New York Times, USA Today, The Atlantic, Reuters, Al Jazeera, The Weather Channel, Chicago Social Magazine, Denver’s Westword, The Lexington Herald-Leader, The Louisville Courier-Journal, Newcity and more.
+Additional print, photo and video work has appeared in The New York Times, USA Today, The Atlantic, Reuters, Al Jazeera, The Weather Channel, Chicago Social Magazine, Denver’s Westword, The Lexington Herald-Leader, The Louisville Courier-Journal, Newcity and more.

 Adams was born in Detroit, MI, and raised in its suburbs.
 After a short stint in Los Angeles nursing an unsuccessful acting career, he moved to Boston and received his bachelor's degree in print and multimedia journalism from Emerson College.
 When he’s not writing or behind the camera for work, he’s often traveling the world with his wife, albeit still behind the camera.